sh1boot/sh1boot.github.io/_posts/2024-01-13-hash-map-reduction-operations.md

 ---
 layout: post
-title:  "Hash map reduction operations"
+title:  Hash map reduction operations
+description: Since STL's mapping from a hash to table-index is surprisingly primitive, what are some ways to do it better (and when might those turn out worse)?
-categories: hashing, hash table, hash map, wip
+categories: hashing, hash-table, hash-map, wip
 ---
 I notice that some defaults for things like STL `unordered_map` are a bit scary.
 The function to reduce the range of the hash down to the size of the table is remainder, and the default hash for integers is the identity function.